Vindair/CP317-W2018-G3/documents/Subby-Requirements.md

 This document outlines the features that Subby will provide to users and administrators.
 Throughout the term, members on the Subby team will refer to this document and make changes as necessary.

 ### 1.2.
 Scope
 As an online student-to-student subletting service, Subby seeks to streamline the way in which tenants and subletters can connect with one another.
-In contrast to other lodging services, Subby specialises in subletting exclusively between university and college students for periods of 4 or 8 months.
+In contrast to other lodging services, Subby specialises in subletting exclusively between university and college students for periods of four or eight months.
 For the time being, Subby will only facilitate subletting listings within the Kitchener-Waterloo (KW) region.

 ### 1.3.
 Document Lexicon